rackerlabs/docs-cloud-networks/api-docs/common-gs/using-client.rst

    If you previously installed the rackspace-novaclient package, run the following command to upgrade it:

-	For Ubuntu, Debian, or Mac OS X:
+	For the Ubuntu operating system, Debian, or Mac OS X:

    .. code::